m92vyas/llm-reader/Cheaper_Alternative.md

   ```
 Please make sure to use the [Scrappey](https://scrappey.com/?ref=rishi) API link provided above.
 It offers an affordable and high-performance way to obtain LLM-ready text, and using this link also helps support my open-source work through affiliation, at no additional cost to you.
 A win-win for everyone involved.

----

-### For Accurate and Affordable OCR and Data Extraction Solution with Pay-As-You-Go Pricing:
-Try out [ParseExtract](https://parseextract.com) for one stop API solution for:
-- OCR
-- Structured Data Extraction
-- Table Extraction

-Works with documents containing tables, images, handwritten texts, scan pages, math equations, complex layout, different languages.

-Useful for RAG, Agents, and other LLM Parsing / Extraction needs.

----

-Found this repo useful for saving some of your API subscription costs?
-You can sponsor it for as little as $2 for encouragement and support!
-[Sponsor here](https://checkout.dodopayments.com/buy/pdt_HpJcB5tvN3euViX9c4v7M?quantity=1)